-The main problem I had with it was there’s nothing there.
-It actually has the potential to be a lovely little mix of seaside and agricultural town, but there are no stands to support it.
-The buildings are dull, the streets have no character, there were no cute pubs or cafés to entice you in like so many other small towns in Australia.
-I don’t mean to offend you, Bowen, but the only redeeming feature of the town is the murals. (which are actually quite cool)
+The main problem I had with it was there’s nothing really… there.
+It actually has the potential to be a lovely little mix of seaside and agricultural town, but there’s nothing to support it.
+The streets have no character, there were no cute pubs or cafés to entice you in like so many other small towns in Australia.
+I don’t mean to offend you, Bowen, but the only redeeming feature of the town is the murals (which are actually quite cool).

 Then we got out of the actual town to one of the most popular beaches, Horseshoe Bay, and suddenly I got it.